-It is strongly recommended that these help links be displayed prominently in an application interface so that sellers understand how buyers will interpret the item condition.
+It is strongly recommended that this condition help text be displayed prominently in an application interface so that sellers understand how buyers will interpret the item condition.

 Note: If a category (e.g., one in Antiques or Collectibles,) does not support Item.ConditionID, but you still want to describe the item's condition in your listing, here are some options: